-^{} Limbered artillery, infantry square, head or flank of attack column, head of any column of march
+Limbered artillery, infantry square, head or flank of attack column, head of any column of march Not applicable to artillery Includes deployed artillery Pistol, bow or thrown only, otherwise -1 as for heavy armour, including not applicable to §artillery † Not applicable to skirmishers

-SAVING AGAINST SHOOTING
+Saving against Shooting

-After hits have been calculated, the enemy then has the opportunity to save.
-Throw the same number of dice as those that scored hits on the unit.
+After hits have been calculated, the ene my then has the opportunity to save.
+Throw the

+same number of dice as those that score ed hits on the unit.

-Weapon inflicting hits Saving roll Pistol or bow or thrown 3-6 Carbine, musket, matchlock 4-6 Rifle or howitzer shell 5 or 6 Smoothbore cannon
+Weapon inflicting hits Saving roll

+Pistol or bow or thrown 3-6

+Carbine, musket, matchlock 4-6

+Rifle or howitzer shell 5 or 6

+Smoothbore cannon 6

-A base is lost as soon as Hits suffered equal the Strength Points value of a base of that unit's type, normally equal to the number of miniatures mounted on it.
-Accumulated hits must be recorded.
+A base is lost as soon as Hits suffered equal the Strength Points value of a base of that

-^{} No artillery other than on tracks or roads

-^{} Changing formation or changing face by 90°, cav changing face by 90° or 180°, increasing or decreasing frontage, passing a defile, interpenetration.

-^{} One in three must remain mounted as horse holders.

-^{} Not applicable to artillery

-^{} Includes deployed artillery

-^{} Pistol, bow or thrown only, otherwise -1 as for heavy armour, including not applicable to Sartillery

-[†] Not applicable to skirmishers
+unit's type, normally equal to the numb er of miniatures mounted on it.
+Accumulated hits